gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 ## Introduction

-Integrate your git repositories via the Git Integration for Jira app in Jira Cloud.
-The Git Integration app provides special integrations with GitHub, GitLab, Azure Repos and more.
+Integrate your git repositories via Git Integration for Jira Cloud.
+The app provides special integrations with GitHub, GitLab, Azure Repos, and more.
 Start integrating your git repositories by clicking **Add integration**.

 ![](/wp-content/uploads/gij-gitcloud-managed-ui-sel-git-host-service-page-2025.png)

 **Cloud-hosted** Git host services can be integrated into Jira automatically.
 Supported git hosts listed under this group are hosted remotely in the Cloud.

 **Self-hosted** (also known as self-managed) Git host services can also be integrated into Jira automatically (except Plain git repository).
-Supported git hosts listed under this group are hosted by organization themselves which can also be accessed remotely by their members.
+Supported git hosts listed under this group are hosted by organizations themselves and can be accessed remotely by their members.

-Cloud-hosted and self-hosted git host services support this feature to automatically connect multiple repositories and has an array of features not found in other types of integration. _**This is the recommended way**_.
+Cloud-hosted and self-hosted git host services support automatic connection of multiple repositories and have an array of features not found in other types of integration. _**This is the recommended approach**_.

 **Webhook indexing integration** allows Jira integration for connected git repositories behind a firewall.
 This feature is accessible in some of the supported cloud-hosted or self-hosted git services on the list.